kaspermunch/PopulationGenomicsCourse/Exercises/06_historical_population_size/README.md

 ## Compare individuals from different regions of the world

 We want to compare individuals from different regions.
-Use all the individuals in the shared folder.
+Use some of the individuals in the shared folder.

 The, plot all results together in a R jupyter notebook.
 Try out the code below: